 Therefore, it’s known as Titliasana.
 It is described in the 15th century Hatha Yoga Pradipika. and helps in Physical and mental relaxation and reduced stress.
 This pose is easy to do and suitable for everybody. sometimes it’s called Cobblers pose as it resembles the sitting position of a cobbler during work.

 What is Baddha konasana

-The benefits of Baddha konasana is an intense stretch for the inner thigh muscles inner quadriceps, hamstrings, keeping the bladder, urinary tract, prostate, abdomen healthy, prostate, and promotes blood circulation.
+The most health benefits is stretch for the inner thigh, hamstrings, keeping the bladder, urinary tract, abdomen healthy, and also promotes blood circulation.

-on the other hand stimulating the Svadisthana (spleen or sacral) chakra, which is promoting focus and productivity.
+on the other hand stimulating the Svadisthana (spleen or sacral) chakra, which promotes focus and productivity.

 - First sit in Dandasana (Staff Pose), your legs straight out in front of you.

 - Breath out, and bend your knees as you pull your heels and bring the soles of your feet together, close to your pelvis(without feeling pressure or pain in your knees).

 - If you find it is difficult, place a soft foam block or folded a blanket under your sit bones.

 - Now, Push the outer edges of your feet firmly into the floor and interlace the fingers around the feet or toes.